 Parents should make sure that they give all morning meds to students, if needed, rather than sending that student to the nurse at school.

-There will be a "well" child room at the nurse's station for routine administering of medication and first-aid for injuries.
-There will be a separate "sick" child room for students who are exhibiting symptoms including nausea, fever, etc.
+There is a "well" child room at the nurse's station for routine administering of medication and first-aid for injuries.
+There is a separate "sick" child room for students who are exhibiting potentially contagious symptoms.